Neutralizing Techniques

 Now we can break all those agreements, freeing us to be who we really are, instead of how other people wanted us to be.

-This technique can stand on its own or be paired with Deeply Acknowledge.
+This technique can stand on its own or be added on at the end of any other neutralizing technique.

 I once heard Thomas Hubl say that trauma freezes time, and that really stuck with me.

-This technique evolved out of my understanding of that and of Parts (from Internal Family Systems) and a reframing exercise.
+This technique evolved out of my understanding of that and of Parts (from Internal Family Systems) and use of a reframing exercise called the Graduation Exercise.

 I speak directly to this Protector part of me.